Eeny Teeny Maya Moe: Plot

 Homer attempts to spend more time with Maggie and ends up bringing her to Moe's Tavern.
 Moe is cleaning up the bar for a date, and finds out he actually has a window, which was previously obscured by layers of grime.
 Outside the window is a playground, which Homer sees as an opportunity for watching Maggie while spending time at Moe's.
 Homer sends Maggie to play with the other babies outside, but they turn out to be ruthless bullies.
 Marge notices Maggie is uncomfortable when she returns home one day, and becomes worried that Homer is neglecting her.
 After watching a commercial about a surveillance camera fixed in the eye of a teddy bear, Marge purchases a spy camera which she attaches to Maggie's hair band and discovers that Maggie is bullied by a group of gangster babies.
 At first, Marge is surprised to see Maggie being tormented by the babies, but sees Homer, after he discovered the truth about the other babies from the playground, rush to Maggie's rescue and be beaten up by Kearney's son.
 Maggie jumps to Homer's rescue and Homer says that he loves both her and Marge.
 Moved to tears, Marge tells Homer he is a wonderful father.

 Meanwhile, Moe's date, whom he met over the Internet, turns out to be a little person named Maya.
 Moe still loves her, but is worried about what his friends will think.
 Moe decides to take Maya on a double date with Marge and Homer, neither of whom seem to care that she is small.
 Homer, seeing Maya's intelligence and sensitivity, suggests Moe marry her.
 Moe proposes but cannot resist making jokes about Maya's height.
 Insulted, she rejects him.
 Crushed by grief, Moe consults the advice of Lenny and Carl, who advise him to do something risky to win Maya back.
-Moe decides to have surgery to become shorter, and Dr. Nick Riviera agrees to conduct the surgery.
+Moe decides to have surgery to become shorter, and after Dr. Hibbert tells him that no licensed physician will be able to carry out the surgery he is asking for, Dr. Nick Riviera agrees to conduct it.
 Maya stops Moe just before the surgery, as she wants someone who sees her as "beautiful" not "short", and who does not need to cut himself down to her size in order to love her.
 Moe, intent on having the surgery, does not listen to Maya, and she leaves him for good.
 Homer consoles a dejected Moe, stating that even though things did not go well with Maya, Moe actually found love with a woman who loved him back and that if he was successful once, he will be successful again.
 Moe brightens up and wonders how a small woman like Maya could make him feel so big.